 – Is it a piece that brings back memories of somewhere you’ve visited, a special person or a particular time in your life?

 – Something aspirational, like a painting of an idol that you want to show?
 Old, original photos and sketches of Marilyn Monroe, Jackie Kennedy Onassis, David Bowie and John Lennon are frequently used by artists as the basis of their pop art portraits.

-What kind of art do you put in a bright minimalist room where the main colour is white?
+What kind of art do you put in a bright minimalist room?

 – Unlike curtains, carpets and sofas which ought to match or blend together to create a whole, art is different.
 A painting is not there to complement the carpet or pick up on a colour scheme in the curtains.
 It is an entity in itself, a stand alone piece and no matter what the